 Student Projects Abroad Travel Form: Students proposing to travel internationally as part of their proposed research need to apply to the International Studies Office as well, complete the Student Projects Abroad Travel Form, submit that form by email to the International Studies Office by December 7, 2018, and print out a copy of the form to submit with your Harrison Award application.
 View the Student Projects Abroad application requirements.

 Institutional Review Board Approval: Many research projects require approval by one of the University’s Institutional Review Boards.
 If your project is selected for funding, you will be informed whether or not your project requires IRB approval.
-For more information on the IRB, we encourage applicants to watch their presentation.
+Learn more about the IRB.

 Consideration for Other Awards: The Stull Family Award is administered as part of the Harrison Award process.
 Applicants who are active members of fraternities or sororities, and who provide this information on their applications, are automatically considered for the Stull Family Award.